Powerlearnproject/se-day1-assignment-techshadymaisiba/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Explain what software engineering is and discuss its importance in the technology industry. a branch of computer scuence used for developing, testing and maintaining software importance reliability- it ensures software performs as expected thcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
+Mastering process
+Mastering machine

 List and briefly explain the phases of the Software Development Life Cycle.